Saint Anselm College: History

 Since the 1950s, the college has played a role in the New Hampshire presidential primary, and has served as a stage for many future presidents, candidates, and supporters.

-During the tumultuous decade of the 1960s, Saint Anselm College had no major disturbances or riots on campus despite bomb threats called into campus, often from parties outside the college.
-Fr.
-Placidus Riley, OSB led the college through these challenging times.
+During the tumultuous 1960s, Saint Anselm College had no major disturbances or riots on campus despite bomb threats called into campus, often from parties outside the college.
+Placidus Riley, OSB, led the college through these challenging times.
 Despite the backlash against the US military on college campuses nationwide, the presence of a National Guard armory did not result in any major problems.
-However, in May 1970, final exams for that year were made optional as students showed support for the students of Kent State after the shootings.
-Students, faculty and members of the monastic community held prayer services and rallies throughout campus after the Kent State shootings.
+But in May 1970, final exams were made optional as students showed support for the students of Kent State after the shootings.
+Students, faculty, and members of the monastic community held prayer services and rallies on campus after the shootings.

 The Institute of Saint Anselm Studies was founded in 2000, and the New Hampshire Institute of Politics was founded in 2001.

 In 2013, Steven DiSalvo, the former president of Marian University, was named the 10th president of Saint Anselm.
-DiSalvo replaced Jonathan DeFelice after 24 years of service to the college.
-Father DeFelice was the longest serving college president in the state of New Hampshire.
+DiSalvo replaced Jonathan DeFelice after 24 years of service.
+DeFelice was the longest-serving college president in New Hampshire.
 In 2019, Joseph A. Favazza began his tenure as Saint Anselm’s 11th president.